cube-js/cube/docs/Cube.js-Frontend/@cubejs-client-react.md

 - `cubejsApi`: `CubejsApi` instance to use.
 Required.
 - `defaultChartType`: default value of chart type.
 Default: 'line'.
 - `render(renderProps)`: output of this function will be rendered by `QueryBuilder`.
+- `setQuery(query)`: called by `QueryBuilder` when query state changed.
+Use it when state is maintained outside of `QueryBuilder` component.

 ### Render Props